 It’s so easy to become impatient with your little one, but when you try to put yourself in their shoes and attempt to see the world through their eyes, you may have a new understanding of why they’re upset, whining, angry, or are acting the way they are.

-It’s go to be hard and frustrating to be small, clumsy and have a difficult time expressing yourself.
+It’s got to be hard and frustrating to be small, clumsy and have a difficult time expressing themselves when big emotions strike.

 It’s easy to forget that children are always communicating with us, in both positive and negative ways.
 If they’re acting out in a negative way, there’ usually a reason for it and showing you’re interested in understanding and helping them is the connection they need at that moment.